Kinetic simulations of the cosmic ray pressure anisotropy instability: cosmic ray scattering rate in the saturated state: Introduction

-Our simulations employ the magnetohydrodynamic-particle-in-cell (MHD-PIC) method \citep{1986JCoPh..66..469Z, 2000MNRAS.314...65L, 2015ApJ...809...55B}, which treats CRs kinetically as particles while treat the background plasma as gas described by MHD.
-Compared to the conventional PIC methods, it avoids resolving the microscopic scales of the background plasma, thus becomes highly advantageous in simulating the CR gyro-resonant instabilities.
+Our simulations employ the magnetohydrodynamic-particle-in-cell (MHD-PIC) method \citep{1986JCoPh..66..469Z, 2000MNRAS.314...65L, 2015ApJ...809...55B}, which treats CRs kinetically as particles while treating the background plasma as a fluid described by MHD.
+Compared to the conventional PIC methods, it avoids resolving the microscopic scales of the background plasma, and hence becomes highly advantageous in simulating the CR gyro-resonant instabilities.
 Using the ATHENA MHD code \citep{2008ApJS..178..137S, 2015ApJ...809...55B}, \citet{2019ApJ...876...60B} developed the framework for simulating the CRSI, which captures the linear growth over a wide range of wavelengths and quasi-linear evolution over a broad range of CR energies around the peak of the energy distribution (which can be taken to be $\sim \text{GeV}$).
 This is facilitated by the implementation of the $\delta f$ method \citep[e.g. ][]{1993PhFlB...5...77P, 2014JCoPh.259..154K} to suppress Poisson noise, allowing one to use a reasonable number of particles to properly sample a weakly anisotropic particle distribution.
 Subsequent works of \citet{2021ApJ...914....3P, 2021ApJ...920..141B} further incorporated a simple prescription of ion-neutral damping.
-In \citet{2022ApJ...928..112B}, we introduced the streaming box framework, where CRs move along an imposed CR gradient, allowing the CRSI to be continuously driven, balanced by damping.
-This framework thus enables the measurement of the CR scattering rates at the saturated states from first principles.
+In \citet{2022ApJ...928..112B}, we introduced the streaming box framework, where CRs move along an imposed CR gradient, allowing the CRSI to be continuously driven, and it is balanced by wave damping.
+This framework thus enables us to measure the CR scattering rates at the saturated states from first principles.